Other Leaves: North Carolina

 Federal law and guidance on this subject should be reviewed together with this section.

-- Employees who are parents, guardians or standing in loco parentis are entitled to four hours of school involvement leave per year.
-See Parental School Involvement Leave.
+- An eligible employee is entitled to four hours of school involvement leave per year.
+See School Activities Leave.

-- North Carolina law provides military leave and reinstatement rights.
+- North Carolina law provides eligible employees with military leave.
 See Military Leave.

 - North Carolina law does not require that private employers provide their employees with paid vacation, nor are employers required to observe any legal holidays.
 See Vacation Leave.